Home

 How Does it Work?

-The active ingredient in Frontline Spray for flea control is called "fipronil."
+The active ingredient in Frontline Spray is called "fipronil."
 It kills fleas and ticks in cats and kittens, including deer ticks, the major carrier of Lyme disease.

-Fipronil works by killing newly hatched adult fleas before they have a chance to lay flea eggs.
-This breaks the flea life cycle and helps get rid of all fleas.
+Fipronil works by killing newly hatched adult fleas before they have a chance to lay eggs.
+This breaks the flea life cycle and helps get rid of all fleas in all life stages.

 How Long Does it Take to Work?

-Frontline kills fleas shortly after the flea comes into contact with your cat's skin.
-There's no need for the flea to bite your cat for the active ingredient to work.
+This product kills fleas shortly after the parasite comes into contact with your cat's skin.
+There's no need for it to bite your kitty for the active ingredient to work.

 These are the steps to properly apply this flea spray.
 The directions come directly from the manufacturer's instructions.